OlivierValette/gortfolio/README.md

 ### GraphQL API

 Use of GraphQL API to get data dynamically from various sources: CMS, Markdown files, API, databases, YAML, JSON or csv...

+GraphQL is a query language for APIs.
+GraphQL APIs have been widely adopted by developers because of some of the benefits they offer over RESTful APIs.
+One of the biggest benefits is that GraphQL allows for smarter and more precise querying which is especially useful when working with large APIs that return a lot of data.
+GraphQL enables users to specify exactly what data they get back in their response – nothing more, and nothing less; and it allows querying for multiple fields in a single request.

 #### Query site configuration data in `gatsby-config.js`